 We did not formally model cost-effectiveness.
-Goldie et al used a state-transition model to estimate the cost-effectiveness of anal Pap screening in HIV-positive MSM in the USA.
-The authors concluded that with an incremental cost-effectiveness ratio of \$13,000 (1997 US dollars, 2-yearly screening in early stage of HIV) per quality-adjusted life year (QALY) gained, such screening offered "quality-adjusted life expectancy benefits at a cost comparable with other accepted clinical preventive interventions" [33].
-Czoski-Murray et al developed decisionanalytical models to evaluate the cost-effectiveness of anal Pap screening in HIV-positive and HIV-negative MSM in the UK [34].
-The authors found little evidence that screening "would generate health improvements at a reasonable cost".
-The incremental cost-effectiveness ratio in MSM, regardless of HIV status, was over £44,000 (2007 pounds sterling) per QALY gained.
-These discrepant findings are probably due to different assumptions regarding the rate of progression from AIN 2/3 to invasive cancer: the British study [34] assumed that the rate of progression was relatively low, and identical in HIV-positive and HIV-negative persons.
-Although we did not model this explicitly, it becomes clear from our study that the benefit of a screening program would be greatest now and decrease over time as fewer MSM have low nadir CD4 and more MSM have been vaccinated against HPV.
+Goldie et al. used a state-transition model to estimate the costeffectiveness of anal Pap screening in HIV-positive MSM in the United States.
+The authors concluded that with an incremental cost-effectiveness ratio of \$13 000 (1997 US dollars, 2-yearly screening in early stage of HIV) per quality-adjusted life year (QALY) gained, such screening offered 'quality-adjusted life expectancy benefits at a cost comparable with other accepted clinical preventive interventions' [27].
+Czoski-Murray et al. [33] developed decision-analytical models to evaluate the cost-effectiveness of anal Pap screening in HIV-positive and HIVnegative MSM in the United Kingdom.
+The authors found little evidence that screening 'would generate health improvements at a reasonable cost'.
+The incremental cost-effectiveness ratio in MSM, regardless of HIV status, was over £,44000 (2007 pounds sterling) per QALY gained.
+These discrepant findings are probably due to different assumptions regarding the rate of progression from AIN 2/3 to invasive cancer: the British study [33] assumed that the rate of progression was relatively low, and identical in HIV-positive and HIV-negative persons.
+Although we did not model this explicitly, it becomes clear from our study that the benefit of a screening program would be greatest now and decrease over time as fewer MSM have low nadir CD4+, and more MSM have been vaccinated against HPV.

-How does screening for anal cancer in HIV-positive MSM compare to screening for cervical cancer, which is recommended by The United States Preventive Services Task Force (USPSTF) [35] and public health agencies in many other countries?
-There are no randomized controlled trials of cervical screening in Western countries, and comparisons between women participating and not participating in screening programs are prone to bias [36].
-Raffle et al [37] analyzed cervical screening in the west of England 1976-1996 and estimated rates of invasive cancer in the absence of screening based on historical data: about 1,800 women were needed to be screened every 5 years during this period to prevent one case of invasive cancer.
-In rural India, a cluster Copyright © 2017 Wolters Kluwer Health, Inc. Unauthorized reproduction of this article is prohibited.

-randomized trial compared the effectiveness of a single round of screening: the number of women needed to be screened to prevent one cancer (stage II or higher) was 1,258 for cytology and 684 for human papilloma virus (HPV) testing [38].
-Little data is available on the effectiveness of screening in HIV-positive women.
-A cost-effectiveness analysis based on simulated practice in the USA showed that screening with annual Pap smears was cost-effective, and a simulation study of a cohort of HIV-positive women in Cameroon concluded that 262 women will need to be screened at cART initiation to prevent one cervical cancer death [39].
+How does screening for anal cancer in HIV-positive MSM compare with screening for cervical cancer, which is recommended by The United States Preventive Services Task Force [34] and public health agencies in many other countries?
+There are no randomized controlled trials of cervical screening in Western countries, and comparisons between women participating and not participating in screening programs are prone to bias [35].
+Raffle et al. [36] analyzed cervical screening in the west of England 1976-1996 and estimated rates of invasive cancer in the absence of screening based on historical data: about 1800 women were needed to be screened every 5 years during this period to prevent one case of invasive cancer.
+In rural India, a cluster randomized trial compared the effectiveness of a single round of screening: the number of women needed to be screened to prevent one cancer (stage II or higher) was 1258 for cytology and 684 for HPV testing [37].
+Little data are available on the effectiveness of screening in HIVpositive women.
+A cost-effectiveness analysis based on simulated practice in the United States showed that screening with annual Pap smears was cost-effective [38], and a simulation study of a cohort of HIV-positive women in Cameroon concluded that 262 women will need to be screened at cART initiation to prevent one cervical cancer death [39].
 Screening for colorectal cancer and breast cancer is also widely recommended.
 An Independent UK Panel on Breast Cancer Screening concluded that 180 women would need to be screened every 5 years from age 55 years to age 79 years to prevent one breast cancer death [40].
-Finally, a systematic review and meta-analysis concluded that 377 to 515 asymptomatic adults will need to undergo guaiac fecal occult blood testing (gFOBT) annually or biannually over 18 years to prevent one colorectal cancer death [41].
+Finally, a systematic review and meta-analysis concluded that 377-515 asymptomatic adults will need to undergo guaiac fecal occult blood testing annually or biannually over 18 years to prevent one colorectal cancer death [41].